logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/troubleshooting-web-automation/why-can-t-i-execute-web-automated-tests-with-testarchitect.md

     3. For Mozilla Firefox \(see [TestArchitect Automation Agent in Mozilla Firefox](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/preparing-web-browsers/preparing-mozilla-firefox-for-web-testing/)\).

--   **Case 2**: If you installed your browser *after* installing TestArchitect Client, you must manually install and enable the [TestArchitect Automation Agent](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/preparing-web-browsers/automation-agent-manager) for each browser within which you want to perform web-based automated testing.
+-   Case 2: If you installed your browser *after* installing TestArchitect Client, you must manually install and enable the [TestArchitect Automation Agent](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/preparing-web-browsers/automation-agent-manager) for each browser within which you want to perform web-based automated testing.